Hip

 Some techniques are traditional operations performed through smaller incisions while others are fundamentally new operative techniques.

 Some techniques are relatively safe while others have a track record of causing significant problems for a large percentage of patients.
+Some techniques have even been largely abandoned due to fewer advantages than disadvantages.

+If appropriate techniques are used by an experienced surgeon, minimally invasive total hip arthroplasty can be safe and very beneficial.
 The surgeon performing the operation together with his or her direct experience is of great importance when considering minimally invasive hip replacement surgery.

 The hip joint is surrounded by a hip joint capsule which is much like a thick skin that surrounds the femoral head and socket.
 Outside the hip joint capsule are small muscles in the back of the joint called the short external rotators.
 The back half of the hip joint capsule and the short external rotators are important structures that serve to prevent dislocation following total hip arthroplasty.